lxgr-linux/buildaur/README.md

       n                 : Doesn't ask questions<br>
       spgp              : Skips pgp checks of sourcecode<br>
       c                 : Builds the package in a clean chroot<br>
-      The options have to be given in the right order!!!

    Hookoptions:<br>
       --listhooks       : Lists all available and installed hooks<br>